alearigth/music-foxbel/README.md

 # Personal-Portfolio
-> This is a music app called foxbel - music implemented in vite using the react library
+> This is a music app called foxbel - music, implemented in vite using the react library
 ## Built With

 - React